YoelMonsalve/SimpleApp/README.md

 );
 ```

 The field types and keys were conveniently defined to work with the nature of the data.
-It was supposed that `SampleNumer` is an *integer*, and an unique number for each row.
-Therefore, I used it as the primary key for the `samples` table.
+It was supposed that `SampleNumer` is an *integer*, and that this number is unique for each row.
+Therefore, I used it as the primary key for the table `samples`.
 Note that this brings in some restrictions to our system that rather serve to make it robust.
 For example, database will reject any attemp to introduce a `SampleNumber` that is not numeric, or repeated.
-The same will happen if we try introducing a medication, or gene-info, that is not correlated with a respetive sample (that is the purpose of protecting tables with foreign keys).
+Same if we try to introdue a medication, or gene-info, that is not correlated with a valid sample (this is the pretended purpose of protecting tables with foreign keys).

-If these assumptions are not correct for the case study, they need to be redefined.
+Note that this verification is made at *database level*, not at a `PHP` level, meaning that it would be really difficult to introduce corruption or discrepancies into the data, even if the backend code is unintentionally broken.

 #### JSON parsing